evandibona/dictionary-crm/README.md

     In an attempt to create a synthesis of human and mechanical, but only creating something which is the worst of both worlds.

-So spending money on these systems as an individual or small company is pointless.
+Spending money on these systems as an individual or small company is pointless.
-And if many salesmen at dealerships (for example) had an alternative, they would drop their own CRM in a second.
-Or most likely, use them in parallel.
+If many salesmen at dealerships (for example) had a viable alternative, they would drop their own CRM in a second.

 So that's the bulk of my motivation here.
 Except programming is not something I do much of.
 Which is why my sales job had to end for me to have the time and patience to build this.